 Please be advised that all papers submitted via ScholarOne will be subjected to the plagiarism detection software, iThenticate.
 Papers found to have an unacceptable level of plagiarism will be desk rejected and authors will be appropriately informed.

-The Editor will do the first pass on all manuscripts, deciding which papers get desk rejected and which will go through the review process.
-A paper is desk rejected for three primary reasons: a) it does not fit the focus of the journal, b) it has a major flaw or flaws that cannot be fixed and c) it does not provide sufficient contribution to knowledge and/or to practice.
+The Triage Editor does the first pass on all manuscripts, providing recommendations to the Editor regarding which papers get desk rejected and which might go through the review process.
+A paper is desk rejected for four primary reasons: a) it does not fit the focus of the journal, b) it has a high similarity rating and/or other academic misconduct issue, (c) it has a major flaw or flaws that cannot be fixed and c) it does not provide sufficient contribution to knowledge and/or to practice.

-Papers selected to go through the review process will be handled by the editorial team.
-Our goal is to have a minimum of two reviews for every paper in the review process.
-In addition, we plan to make a final decision about each paper by the 3rd round of reviews.
+Papers selected to go through the review process will be handled by the Associate Editors.
+We strive for a minimum of two reviewers for every paper in the review process.
+In addition, we strive to make a final decision about each paper by 3rd round of reviews.

 All papers will be double-blind so that reviewers will not be informed of the authors’ identity and vice versa.
 As well, authors will not know who of the editorial team is handling the review process for their manuscript until the paper is published.